reubensultana/DBAScripts/Audit+Security/sql_firewall.md

 ## Requirements

-The idea of a SQL Firewall came to me a number of years ago, probably sometime around 2008, and however I have not given it much thought since.
+The idea of a SQL Firewall came to me a number of years ago, probably sometime around 2008, however I have not given it much thought since.
 It has come up a number of times in discussions with colleagues, managers, and clients however the discussions did not move further.

 The topic has recently come up again, and I was presented with an actual use-case, so I decided to delve into this further and gauge the feasibility.